 Google doesn’t make it publicly known how exactly they rank their websites, but there are very intelligent professionals in related fields that have figured out what factors into a Google ranking.
 According to Mark Walters, “They determine which websites are the most useful and relevant by using a complex algorithm (mathematical process) which takes into account 200+ different factors.”
 With a little research, and possibly outside help, you can learn how to improve upon your website, to ensure a higher Google ranking.

 Checking and Understanding Your Ranking

 Determining where your website ranks on Google is not so cut and dry.
 Your website ranking will fluctuate day to day, hour to hour.
-Instead it is better to understand what affects your ranking.
-Where someone is located and how often they use certain key words will affect your ranking for that individual.
-For example, if someone located in London makes a search using the key word ‘shoes’, they will receive different results than someone who made the same search in Leeds.
+Instead, it is better to understand what affects your ranking.
+Where someone is located and how often they use certain keywords will affect your ranking for that individual.
+For example, if someone located in London makes a search using the keyword ‘shoes’, they will receive different results than someone who made the same search in Leeds.

-Google has a unique profile for each of its users, and tailors its search results based on that profile.
+Google has a unique profile for each of its users and tailors its search results based on that profile.
 Many people are not aware that they leave quite a large footprint on the web, and companies like Google know exactly how to track you.
 Google uses this information to their advantage and to optimize their search engine results.
 This is important because it tells you that your ranking on a Google search will also vary depending on who is doing the search.
-This is called personalisation.
+This is called personalization.

 Your Google profile is composed of your acquaintances and friends as well, and what your friends like, will affect your search results.
 “What do someone’s friends think about a website?
 This is one of the newer ranking factors to impact search results.
 Someone’s social connections can influence what they see on Google and Bing.”, says searchengineland.com.
 This is important for website owners to know and remember.
 Your ranking is truly all about relevance, such as: